remotedesktop1377-cloud/vloghub/frontend/IMAGE_VIEW_MODES.md

 ### **Opening Image Viewer**

 #### **Method 1: Click on Individual Images**
-- Click any chapter image thumbnail to open the viewer
+- Click any SceneData image thumbnail to open the viewer
 - Generated AI images and uploaded images both supported
 - Starts in Preview mode by default

 #### **Method 2: Use the View All Button**
-- Click the 👁️ preview icon next to "Chapter Images" count
+- Click the 👁️ preview icon next to "SceneData Images" count
-- Opens viewer with all images for that chapter
+- Opens viewer with all images for that SceneData
 - Perfect for browsing multiple images quickly

 ### **View Mode Controls**